Infrastructure: The Data Donation Module (DDM)

 As part of the data donation lab, we have developed an open source web application that facilitates data donations for academic research.
 This application is called "Data Donation Module" (DDM).

-The data donation lab currently hosts an instance of DDM that can be used by all interested researchers working at the Zurich higher education institutions - just visit the following site and login with your UZH-email-address to try out and use the application: https://datadonation.uzh.ch/ddm/login/
+The data donation lab hosts an instance of DDM that can be used by researchers working at the University of Zurich.
+To use and explore DDM, visit the following site and login with your Switch edu-ID connected to your UZH-email-address: https://datadonation.uzh.ch/ddm/login/

-Key Features of DDM as part of the Data Donation Lab
+Key Features of the DDM as part of the Data Donation Lab

-• Researchers can create and manage their own data donation projects, without having to set up their own server or infrastructure.
+• Researchers can create and manage their own data donation projects, without having to set up their own server.

 • Researchers can manage their project through a graphical user interface, and no in-depth programming knowledge is necessary.